-Studying online is when the majority of your academic work, learning, and other activities are done over the internet.
-This could be for a distance or online learning course, or temporarily.
+Studying online can be when the majority of your academic work, learning, and other activities are done over the internet, or can be when you're using internet tools and technologies to support face to face learning.
 On this page we've collected up tips and resources on a range of areas for studying online.

 When studying online, there are many ways to manage your time and tasks effectively, and also many distractions!
 Finding methods that work for you is important, and here you'll find suggestions for tools and techniques.